.

 The Growing Importance of Laboratory Testing

-“The emergence of evidence-based laboratory medicine combined with the growing use of telehealth has given rise to a relatively new workflow for labs, direct-to-consumer lab testing,” said LigoLab CEO Suren Avunjian
+"The emergence of evidence-based laboratory medicine combined with the growing use of telehealth has given rise to a relatively new clinical lab workflow, direct-to-consumer lab testing," said LigoLab CEO Suren Avunjian.

-While physicians typically order lab tests, Avunjian noted that direct-to-consumer lab testing empowers individuals to take a more active role in understanding their health.
-That said, he emphasized the importance of consulting qualified healthcare providers when making any health-related decisions.
+While physicians typically order lab tests, Avunjian noted that direct-to-consumer lab testing empowers individuals to take a more active role in understanding their health, while emphasizing the importance of consulting qualified healthcare providers when making any wellness-related decisions.

 What is Direct-to-Consumer Lab Testing?